micahredding/brickcaster/source/abstraction/info.md

 ---
 "title": "The Podcast of Unnecessary Abstraction(s)" "podcast_id": "abstraction"
-"author": "Micah Redding, Ryan Hogan"
+"author": "Micah Redding & Ryan Hogan"
 "keywords": "pedantic,irony,intellectual,pseudo,intellectual,Schrodinger,Epimenides,Paradox"
 "categories": ["Society & Culture, Philosophy", "Comedy"] "description": "An ascending rampage up the tower of abstraction(s).
 Obfuscation, paradox, and irony are the hallmarks of this pedantic exploration of intellectual pretension."